sajee05/Obsidian/Notes/04 Sociology/Karl Marx - Historical materialism, mode of production, alienation, class struggle.md

 	- ![[image-83.png]]
 	- marx = alienation in industrial capitalist mode of production only.
 BUT CW MILLS = service based economy also- ![[image-84.png]]
 	- labour is only needed to man the machine. → mechanisation = AI. = alienation.
+	- alienation = breeding ground for innovation (karl popper) ex: ms dhoni felt alienated in his railway job and became a cricketer.
+	-

 ---